 People living in the private rental market will have better consumer protection and housing stability through legislative and policy reforms.

 To combat these growing concerns Pop Up Homes have been planning and developing a solution to solve the affordable housing crisis in Australia.
 Shanyn Pedersen having 15 years’ experience in various property investments, knows firsthand that the affordable housing crisis isn’t going away.

-Thus, Shayn has developed 3 affordable Pop Up Homes ranging from 37 SQM 1 bedroom and 58 SQM 2 bedroom and 3 bedroom pre-fabricated Pop Up Home.
+Thus, Shayn has developed 3 affordable Pop Up Homes ranging from 37 SQM 1 bedroom and 58 SQM 2 bedroom and 3 bedrooms pre-fabricated Pop Up Home.
 Shayn developed these homes with affordable housing in mind for those that want to downsize due to financial issues, or for those that want to get into the housing market.

-Not only can Pop Up Homes be the solution to affordable living, it can also be the solution for emergency shelters and Field Hospitals for areas that have been impacted by environmental disasters.
+Not only can Pop Up Homes be the solution to affordable living, but it can also be the solution for emergency shelters and Field Hospitals for areas that have been impacted by environmental disasters.